Understanding Magnesium Density: From Material Science to Manufacturing Design

 Can I request density tests?

 Yes.
-Just specify your method (e.g., Archimedes or CT scan) in the RFQ.
-YISHANG regularly provides density compliance reports.
+Buyers can specify the preferred method, such as Archimedes testing or CT scan, in the RFQ.
+YISHANG can provide density compliance reports when required.

 What’s a practical density tolerance?